| Groom Elite Founder to Attempt Feat No

 undergoing intense conditioning as they prepare for the “ride of

+their lives”.
 When asked what motivated her to risk unpredictable weather, varmints,

 insects and other natural obstacles, Mrs. O’Hara-Bates responded,